RidaHurrani/Amazon2025/README.md

 - Each move costs 1 point
 - Score is displayed in the upper left corner of the game window
 - The game will timeout after 1000 turns
-- Agent scores are sorted in the following order:
+- Winners are those that finished all levels in the fewest amount of steps (points)
-  - Number of levels completed
-  - Tiebreak 1: Score for last level
-  - Tiebreak 2: Total score for all levels
-  - Tiebreak 3: Re-run only tied agents for a new random seed